barsoom/devbook/README.md

 If we notice that the same person always does the same task because no one else knows how to, we "forbid" them from doing it the next time.

+We also try to automate or at least document common tasks to help spread the knowledge.

 #### Continuous deployment.

 #### Leaving some slack.